ritikasakharkar/ritikasakharkar/README.md

 - 📂 I have worked on **NLP** and **ML** based projects.
 - 💻 I can code in **Python** and **C++**.
 - 📭 You can reach me through instagram.
 Username: **ritikasakharkar**.
-- 🎵 Fun fact: My hobbies are yoga and music.
+- 🎵 Fun fact: My hobbies are Yoga and Music.